Actuarial-Control-Cycle-T1-2026/group-page-showcase-actl4001-gang/README.md

 The SOA data files are intentionally excluded from GitHub (they're too large and don't need version tracking).
 You need to add them manually to your local copy.

-Place all of the following files inside the `data/raw/` folder on your computer (these can be downloaded if you havent already from the SOA website):
+Place all of the following files inside the `data/raw/` folder on your computer (create a new "raw" folder if not already there, the SOA files can be downloaded if you havent already from the SOA website):

 - `srcsc-2026-claims-business-interruption.xlsx`
 - `srcsc-2026-claims-cargo.xlsx`